 1. Seventh Generation

 Seventh Generation offers a wide range of plant-based cleaning products, from laundry to dishwashing.
 The company believes that renewable ingredients help us contribute to a sustainable Earth, as opposed to petroleum-based products.
 Seventh Generation also uses recycled materials to create their packaging.
 The scents used in the cleaning products are made with essential oils or botanical extracts.
 Those looking for some green-cleaning solutions to keep their home looking great would be well advised to try Seventh Generation.

 The ECO brand offers an excellent range of cleaning products made strictly from replenishable sources.
-ECO never test on animals, and again they use plant-based materials to make their products.
+ECO never tests on animals, and again they use plant-based materials to make their products.
 Some of their best selling products include a hypoallergenic dish soap (with a lovely grapefruit scent) and some ‘treeless paper towels.’
 The company claims that producing ECOs in four carbon-neutral plants has helped them to keep their prices affordable.
 Eco has intended to dispel the idea that green-cleaning has to come with high prices!